Schnitzel5/mangayomi-server/README.md

 Go to Settings -> Sync:

 1. Enable sync
+2. Register an account on your Sync Servers website
-2. Enter the IP + Port / Domain of your Sync Server, email address and a password with at least 8 characters.
+3. Enter the IP + Port / Domain of your Sync Server, email address and a password with at least 8 characters.
-3. Press 'Sync progress'!
+4. Press 'Sync progress'!